Fragil1ty/Fragil1ty/README.md

-## Windows tweaks, settings, timings and optimisations to use.
+## Fragility's tweaks, settings & more.

 ## Links